chunchet-ng/paddleocr_lpr/README.md

 4. Run "bash conda.sh"
 5. Close all terminals and open a new one, make sure that conda base environment is activated
 6. Run "bash setup.sh"
-7. Run "conda activate tibame"
-8. Run "pip install -r requirements.txt"
-9. Make sure to select tibame as the kernel for all notebooks
+7. Make sure to select paddleocr_lpr env as the kernel for all notebooks

 # Code Structure/Explanation
 1. [HMean Calculation for Text Detection & Spotting Tasks](/Detection_Evaluation/HMean.ipynb)